paulieguk/LDW-JUL22/Content/Instructions-003.md

 ## Summary
-In this exercise you will add some more settings to enable the AWS Lab to be actually useful.
+In this exercise you will add some more settings to enable the AWS Lab to be actually more useful.

 - From the LOD Dashboard select the Lab Profile ++AWSCloudLab++ and edit that profile.